Political Football Clubs Part One: The Left

 As the upcoming list will show though, this is misleading.
 While football is a ‘working class’ game, clubs are predominately located in Labour constituencies because urban areas in England tend to vote labour, and with that, football clubs are commonly situated in cities.
 The Conservative Party are much stronger in rural areas, which correspondingly, does not play host to so many established clubs.
-Social mobility and mass broadcasting, more pertinently, of course means that people can actively support a football club while not living within its proximity.

 The point being, football in the UK is predominately apolitical.
 Liverpool might be one of the more active teams with ties to a party, but them aside, it’s across the continent where more interesting politicised clubs lie.

 But first, we’ll stay in the UK.
 The Old Firm derby between Celtic and Rangers is huge.
 Its origins lie in political and religious events; Scotland was a Catholic nation up until the Scottish reformation in the 1500s, where the country then converted to Presbyterianism (that’s basically just an elongated word for ‘Church of Scotland’), which was attached to Protestantism.